When All is Quiet: Kaiser Chiefs in Conversation with York Art Gallery

 - John Hoyland

-Alongside this, the band have created an installation entitled “Silent Gig”.
+Alongside this, the band created an installation entitled “Silent Gig”.
 This fascinating installation uses light, colour, and lyrics to create an immersive environment that offers visitors a reconfigured experience of a live music show and its elements.

 Standing in its own time